 Russian medical doctors practicing the Buteyko breathing technique have investigated the causes of hyperventilation for more than 4 decades.
 They suggested that the main cause of hyperventilation is lack of physical exercise with nose breathing.
 (Note that nasal breathing during physical activity was very common some 80-100 years ago and before that even among competing athletes.)

 The search for hyperventilation causes is easy if we consider medical studies related to historical changes in breathing rates (minute ventilation) in normal subjects during the last 80 years.

-Only 70-80 years ago, as this graph (based on 24 medical studies) testifies, breathing of ordinary people (so called "normal subjects") was very different from breathing of modern people.
+Only 70-80 years ago, as this graph (based on 24 medical studies) testifies, breathing of ordinary people (so-called “normal subjects”) was very different from the breathing of modern people.
 Modern people breathe about 2-3 times more air.
 Modern people also breathe about twice more than the medical norm for breathing.
 (Click on the graph to see and read all 24 references.)

 Main hyperventilation causes

 Modern civilization has brought about some negative changes affecting our breathing and health, which cause hyperventilation in modern populations.
 Among the main causes of hyperventilation are abnormal changes in our lifestyle in the areas of physical exercise, diet, sleep, rest and relaxation, thermoregulation, talking, and many others.
 These causes of hyperventilation are considered on separate pages:

 * Lack of Earthing or electrical connection with Earth that causes a shortage of electrons leading to abnormal inflammatory response, ineffective nerve and muscle function and hyperventilation